 A possible reason for why this derivation is not used in the case of personal pronouns is that these cannot be reduced to an NP.
-Approaches to personal pronouns vary; for instance, Postal (1969) and Ritter (1995) suggested that personal pronouns are complement-less D heads, while Déchaine & Wiltschko (2002), among many others, argue that pronouns have an N head and a DP layer.
-Yet the majority of the researchers agree that (at least first and second person) pronouns are always DPs (Pereltsvaig 2006, Lyutikova 2019, i.a.).
+Approaches to personal pronouns vary; for instance, Postal (1969) and Ritter (1995) suggested that personal pronouns are complement-less D heads, while Déchaine & Wiltschko (2002), among many others, argue that pronouns have an N head.

-&lt;sup>13 The question of whether nominal phrases in Mari (a determiner-less language) are DPs or NPs is still open.
+13 The question of whether nominal phrases in Mari (a determiner-less language) are DPs or NPs is still open.
 In this paper I take them to be NPs; however, the proposed analysis for PPs does not hinge on this assumption and can easily be adapted to the DP approach (with slight modification, but not discarding the core ideas).